Chaoskjell44/Chaoskjell44/README.md

 I sometimes also stream on twitch (not often 🤣).

-Currently I maintain my own Selfhosted version of the Tickets V2 bot, A few other discord bot's and services and I am working on some secret stuff for a Discord Bot.🤫
+Currently I maintain my own Selfhosted version of the Tickets V2 bot, A few other discord bot's and services on top of working on some secret stuff for a Discord Bot.🤫

 If you want to contact me, write an email to [chaos@chaoskjell44.dev](mailto:chaos@chaoskjell44.dev) <sub>and please mention that you found it on github somewhere in your email🙏.</sub>